wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.pptx.md

 2. What was the alternative hypothesis?
 3. What does the p-value tell us?
 4. Should we reject or fail to reject the null hypothesis at α = 0.05?
-5. What is the practical interpretation of this result for fish biologists?
+5. What is the practical interpretation of this result for botanists?
 :::

 # **Lecture 5:** Hypothesis Testing Framework